szczepanski/fr/readme.rst

 **vocab**

-enchanté / enchantée(m/f)
+enchanté / enchantée (said by m/f)
    nice to meet you
 oui / ouais (fm/ifm)
    yes
+mouais, ok
+   yeah, ok (not keen)
+tu peux me tutoyer
+   you can address me with tu

-NEXT LESSON 6
+NEXT LESSON 7

 |